 (3) integrate biomarkers and microscopy tools clinically for improved health outcomes.

 We use optical microscopes to detect endogenous molecules (e.g. NAD(P)H and FAD) and quantify functional information about cell metabolism which we relate to cell behaviors and phenotypes.
 Our applications include early detection of anti-cancer drug response, non-contact tools for evaluating immune cell function, and imaging laser-tissue interactions.

-We are currently recruiting a postdoc to integrate autofluorescence lifetime technologies for high-throughput drug screens of organoids to identify clinically relevant drugs targeting the metabolic vulnerabilities of cancer cells.
-Interested candidates may contact Dr. Walsh directly at walshaj[@]tamu.edu (include a brief statement of research interests, CV, and 3 references) or apply here.
+We are currently recruiting undergraduates, graduate students (fall 2022), and postdoctoral researchers.
+Interested candidates may contact Dr. Walsh directly at walshaj[@]tamu.edu (include a brief statement of research interests and CV or resume).